Flooring for your Kitchen

 If you choose vinyl flooring then you need to decide if you would prefer wood, stone, mosaic or abstract effect.
 This all comes down to what the interior is like in your kitchen and what direction you would like your interior to go.
 Many people like vinyl for their kitchen purely because of how easy it is to upkeep and you can also choose a style which looks exactly like wooden floor.

-Is solid wood flooring suitable for a kitchen?
+Solid wood flooring suitable for a kitchen?

 Generally, solid wooden flooring isn’t suitable for a kitchen floor.
 This is because solid wood is made from a natural product which expands and contracts as moisture and temperature levels rise and fall.
 In a kitchen, which experiences a lot of heat and steam this can become a problem.
 Additionally, as you will experience spillages in the kitchen you may want to consider a floor which is easier to maintain, like vinyl.